 Flower color and shape: White and green.
 The flower shape is highly specialized.
 The petals and sepals are reflexed, revealing five petal-like appendages, each composed of a hood and horn structure.
 These appendages surround the stamens and pistil, that are fused at the anthers and stigma to form a structure called a gynostegium.
 The gynostegium contains slits where the pollen is maintained.
 When insects visit Asclepias flowers, their legs slip into these slits and pick up pollen.
 Pollination occurs when this process is repeated at the next flower that is visited.

-Pollinator use: Asclepias species are beneficial to many pollinator species and a single plant that is in flower may have a swarm of Diptera, Hymenoptera, and Lepidopterans including nectar feeders and larvae (TCE – pers. obs.).
+Pollinator use: Asclepias species are beneficial to many pollinator species and a single plant that is in flower may have a swarm of Diptera, Hymenoptera, and Lepidoptera including nectar feeders and larvae (T. Esque pers. obs.).
 Nectar of Asclepias flowers attract 104 species of native bees in the Desert Southwest, including those of Genera Agapostemon Guérin-Méneville, Anthophora, Bombus Latreille, Centris Fabricius, Diadasia Patton, Halictus Latreille, Lasioglossum Curtis, Megachile Latreille, Melissodes Latreille, Protandrena Cockerell, and Xylocopa Latreille (Ikerd and Griswold 2014; Nabhan 2014; Wilson and Carril 2016).
 At the Nevada National Security Site (formerly Nevada Test Site), A. erosa is associated with the following bees: Agapostemon texanus Cresson, Anthophora urbana Cresson, Chelostomoides lobatifrons (taxonomy not traceable), Lasioglossum albohirtum Crawford, L. hyalinus Crawford, D. microlepoides Ellis, D. pruinosum Robertson, an unnamed Lasioglossum sp., and Xeromelecta (=Melectamorpha) californica Cresson (Allred 1969).

 Asclepias erosa are most well known as the primary larval host plants of monarch butterflies (Danaus plexippus L.), and their close relative the queen butterfly (D. gilippus Cramer; Nabhan et al. 2015; USDA Natural Resources Conservation Service and the Xerces Society 2012).
 The larvae feed on the leaves of milkweeds and accumulate toxic cardenolide compounds found in the sap of the plant in their own bodies, as a predator deterrent (Nabhan et al. 2015).
-Monarchs were observed hatching from chrysalises at a community vegetable garden in Green Valley, NV in November and December 2019 (T. Esque, Pers.
-Obs.).
+Monarchs were observed hatching from chrysalises at a community vegetable garden in Green Valley, NV in November and December 2019 (T. Esque, pers. obs.).
 Desert milkweeds are visited by butterflies of genus Strymon Hübner.

 Tortoise use: Despite its importance to pollinators, no information was available for how it may be used by desert tortoises.
 Considering its tall branchless structure and the toxicity of Asclepias species to most animals, it is unlikely that desert tortoises would use it for cover, and it has not been documented in diets.